 25. Hard Part with High Fade

 The hard part features a clean line shaved into the hair, and it is a smart option for boys and men who want an on-trend look.
 The appeal of it is that it can be paired with a wide variety of hair textures and styles but at the same time has a neat appearance.
-The hard part, which is shaved down to the scalp with a trimmer or razor, adds an edginess to the overall look, and it pairs well with a high fade.
+The hard part, shaved down to the scalp with a trimmer or razor, adds an edginess to the overall look and pairs well with a high fade.
 The high fade features shaved sides and back that will start around the temples.
 This helps achieve a look that is contemporary and polished.